DHTMLX/docs-suite/docs/list/configuration.md

 ## Drag-n-drop of items

-dhtmlxList supports drag-n-drop of items between lists in several modes.
+DHTMLX List supports drag-n-drop of items between lists in several modes.
 To begin with, you should specify the [](list/api/list_dragmode_config.md) property in the configuration object of List.
 Then define which mode you need:

 - "target" - a list takes items from other lists, while its items can't be dragged out of it
 - "source" - a list allows dragging its items out and can't take items from other lists